-HTSB staff consists of the Executive Director, two specialists, secretary, two half time licensing clerks and a Data Processing Systems Analyst.
+HTSB staff consists of the Executive Director, two specialists, secretary, and one and a half licensing clerks.
 Currently, all positions are filled.
-As automation increases HTSB is continually evaluating the appropriate number of staff needed to support the functions and responsibilities of the office.
+As automation increases HTSB is continually evaluating the appropriate number of staff needed to support the functions and responsibilities of the office, as well as limiting operational and personnel costs to what the special fund budget allows.